prosyslab/flip/C/README.md

 ## System Requirements

-We assume that Flip is executed with the following environment settings.
+We assume that Flex is executed with the following environment settings.
 - Ubuntu 20.04
 - Opam 2.1.0 +
 - Docker